Introduction to LETPs and other Structured Products

 Systematic Wealth Transfer

-Embedded Decay - Every Dollar you Lose Enriches Wall Street
+Embedded Decay - Every Dollar you Lose is a Dollar Wall Street Gains

 Misleading marketing emphasizing short-term gains